 The Daily Calm App is free to download and it offers a small amount of free content, though buying the subscription is the best way to access all of the guided meditations offered in the soothing voice of Tamara Levitt. $12.99/month

-My current solution to a daily meditation practice is an annual subscription to Omstars.
-I also use it for my yoga practice.
+My solution for much of 2020 to a daily meditation practice was an annual subscription to Omstars.
+I also used it for my yoga practice.

 I have given this book to more people than I can count on both hands, and I revisit it whenever I’m feeling down.
 I am currently working through the steps again!